ena-ema-technologies/frontend-dev-rec-jan-25/README.md

 **Restrictions:**

 - Please don't use any CSS libraries
-- Please use Next.js as frontEnd frameworks
+- Please use Next.js only as frontEnd frameworks
-- Style your application using raw CSS / inline styles
+- Style your application using raw CSS not any CSS libraries

 **Non-Functional Requirements:**

 - Code should be clean, modular, and maintainable, with appropriate comments explaining key parts.
-- The application must be a single-page application and fully functional without page reloads.
+- The application can be single/multiple page application and fully functional without page reloads.
 - Avoid using unnecessary dependencies; only use essential packages.

 **Submission Guidelines:**